rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 As with Microsoft COM, this is done by allowing clients to create implementations of notification interfaces as sinks, and register that sink with the plugin.
 When a notification occurs, the plugin will call the methods on the provided sink.

 ### JSON-RPC Interfaces

 Once a COM-RPC interface is defined, if a JSON-RPC interface is also required then the interface should have the **`@json`** tag added.
 This signals to the code-generator that a corresponding JSON-RPC interface should be generated alongside the COM-RPC one.

-By default, when the `@json` tag is added, all methods in the COM-RPC interface will have corresponding JSON-RPC interfaces.
-It is possible to ignore/skip specific methods.
+By default, when the `@json` tag is added, all methods in the COM-RPC interface will have corresponding JSON-RPC methods.
+It is possible to ignore/skip specific methods from the JSON-RPC generation by adding tags in the interface definition.

-In older Thunder versions (<R4), JSON-RPC interfaces were defined using JSON schema files instead.
+In older Thunder versions (<R4), JSON-RPC interfaces were defined using separate JSON schema files.
 These would then need to be manually wired up in the plugin.
 By using the code-generators, we can eliminate this step, making it much faster and easier to write plugins.
+It is no longer recommended to create JSON schema files for JSON-RPC interfaces.

 ### Code Generation

 The code generation tooling for Thunder lives in the [ThunderTools](https://github.com/rdkcentral/ThunderTools) repository.
-These tools are responsible for the generation of ProxyStub implementations for COM-RPC, JSON-RPC interfaces and data types, and documentation.
+These tools are responsible for the generation of ProxyStub implementations for COM-RPC, JSON-RPC interfaces, JSON data types, and documentation.

 When building the interfaces from the ThunderInterfaces repository, the code generation is automatically triggered as part of the CMake configuration.